czlc/sproto/README.md

 =======

 * **string** : binary string
-* **integer** : integer, the max length of a integer is signed 64bit.
+* **integer** : integer, the max length of an integer is signed 64bit.
 * **boolean** : true or false

 You can add * before the typename to declare an array.

+You can also specify a main index, the array whould be encode as an unordered map.

 User defined type can be any name in alphanumeric characters except the build-in typenames, and nested types are supported.